hodanahmed/search-engine/UserEventHandler.md

     The only way we can retrieve data is straight from the DOM event object.

     Controlled elements means that we keep the value data within React, in a state or prop for example.
+    For example:
+         <input
+                            type="password"
+                            value={this.state.password}
+                            onChange={(e) => this.setState({password: e.target.value})}
+                        />
+            When the onChange event is called in the element, it changes the password state to the value of the input.
+            However, we also set the value of the input to the state of password.
+This is to make sure that when we retrieve data from the DOM, we keep it within React.

+There also may be errors about context issues with 'this'.
+The best way to deal with this just using arrow function as it inherently binds 'this' without you stating it.